novuhq/novu/docs/docs/community/create-provider.md

 ## Add provider handler in the API

+### Adding the provider depepndecy to the API
+In the previous step you created a standalone provider package that will be published to NPM, however currently in your development environment it is not yet published.
+In order to use it locally please go to the `package.json` located in `apps/api/package.json` and add it manually to the dependencies list:
+`"@novu/<NEW_PROVIDER_NAME>": "^<VERSION>"`

+Please note that the provider name and version are located in provider `package.json` you created earlier.
+After adding the depepndecy run `pnpm run setup:project` from the root of the monorepo so that pnpm can create the required symlinks for the newly created package.

 ### Create provider handler
 In order to map internally the different providers credentials, we need to add a provider handler that located in `apps/api/src/app/events/services/mail-service/handlers`.

-#### Newly create dependency that needed to be added.
-In the previous step you create standalone provider package that will be published to NPM, however currently in your development it is yet published.
-In order to use it locally please go to the package.json located in `apps/api/package.json` and add it manually to the dependencies:
-`"@novu/<NEW_PROVIDER_NAME>": "^<VERSION>"`

-Please note thea the provider name and version are located in provider package.json you created earlier.

 Example of SendGrid handler